f-miyu/Plugin.FirebaseAnalytics/README.md

 ### Android
 * Add google-services.json to Android project.
 Select GoogleServicesJson as build action.
 (If you can't select GoogleServicesJson, reload this android project.)
+* Target framework version needs to be Android 10.0.
 * This Plugin uses [Plugin.CurrentActivity](https://github.com/jamesmontemagno/CurrentActivityPlugin).
 Setup as follows in MainActivity.
 ```C#
 Plugin.CurrentActivity.CrossCurrentActivity.Current.Init(this, bundle);